Relativity Space: Stennis Space Center

 In March 2018, Relativity Space signed a 20-year lease at the Stennis Space Center in Mississippi, a NASA rocket testing facility, to test engine components and eventually full-scale test their Aeon 1 rocket engines.
 And in June 2019, Relativity Space expanded their work with the Stennis Space Center to include exclusive use of 20000 sqm within Building 9101.
 In mid-2019, Relativity Space planned to create 200 jobs and invest US$59 million in Mississippi over the course of this nine-year lease, which carries an option to extend for another 10 years.
+In late 2023, the company expanded its presence at the site with an agreement to lease the A-2 test stand in order to perform vertical testing on Terran R.

 Cape Canaveral LC-16

 In January 2019, Relativity Space announced that it won a competitive bidding process with the United States Air Force to build and operate Launch Complex 16 (LC-16) at Cape Canaveral Space Force Station in Florida.
 LC-16 has historical significance having been previously used by the US military to launch Titan and Pershing ballistic missiles.
+In April 2024, the company shared an update on the site that initial groundwork for the Terran R launch pad was complete with water line installation in progress.